This page explains how to manage Kubernetes running on a specific cloud provider.

 |Load Balancing (Neutron)||V1§, V2||No|

-† Block Storage V1 API support is deprecated, support for Block Storage V3 will be added in the future.
+† Block Storage V1 API support is deprecated, Block Storage V3 API support was added in Kubernetes 1.9.

 Service discovery is achieved by listing the service catalog managed by